-A question about using the Informed Child Technique, while doing Age Regression Therapy with a client with a history of sexual abuse.
+A question about using the Informed Child Technique, while doing Age Regression Work with a client with a history of sexual abuse.

 Answered by Calvin D. Banyan, MA, CI, BCH